-Apple pancakes are an incredible way to celebrate munch.
-This easy breakfast pancakes are not only health pancakes filled with fresh apple but they also take incredible too.
-I love the mix of fresh apple which adds a little crunch to soft stack of pancakes recipe.
+Apple pancakes are an incredible way to celebrate brunch, birthdays and of course pancake day.
+These easy breakfast pancakes are not only health pancakes filled with fresh apple but they also taste incredible too.
+I love the mix of fresh apple which adds a little crunch to the soft stack of apple pancakes.
+Scroll down for the apple pancakes recipe.

 I love topping my apple pancakes with lots of fresh fruit but but a good swirl of maple syrup also tastes really wonderful.
 When I made this batch I served the apple pancakes with kiwi, strawberries and pears.
 It is a wonderful way to start the day.
 This my take on the American stacked pancakes.